Reasons for the app redesign

 Step #1.
 Conduct market research

-The initial stage of any app design process, total makeover included, is market research.
+The initial stage of any app design process, the total makeover included, is market research.
 Since you are definitely aiming at the store’s top, your mobile app has to provide some unique value.
-Market research helps narrow down the focus, find out what competitors have to offer and how you can outdo them.
+Market research helps narrow down the focus and find out what competitors have to offer and how you can outdo them.

 The grossest blunder one can make is to disregard the existing interface.
 We never go there.
-Instead we deconstruct current app design giving the most heed to user experience.
-This job should better be done by a professional UX-researcher, who knows how to read metrics and enhance user journey.
+Instead, we deconstruct the existing app design giving the most heed to user experience.
+This job should better be done by a professional UX researcher, who knows how to read metrics and enhance user journey.

 Step #3.
 Study customer feedback

-The last of the three pillars of app redesign research is evaluation of user feedback.
+The last of the three pillars of app redesign research is the evaluation of user feedback.
 This includes gathering reviews on App Store and Google Play, as well as on social networks.
-Besides, often entrepreneurs create surveys for customers.
+Besides, entrepreneurs often create surveys for customers.
+But it’s not that simple.
+Reading what users have to say in-store comments is not enough.
+There are several tools you can use to leverage this stage:

 Step #4.
 Develop UI/UX design concept